usfpgsc/usfpgsc.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Ph.D student in Biostatistics at Western University.
+I'm a Ph.D candidate in Biostatistics at Western University.
 My research interests surround machine learning and Bayesian statistics for personalized medicine.

 I earned my Masters of Mathematics in Applied Mathematics from The University of Waterloo.